 25) How safe is the campus?

-Manor College is ranked the third safest campus in the United States.
+Manor College is ranked the second safest campus in the United States.
 Our Public Safety office patrols the campus regularly throughout the day, monitors those coming onto campus, and has a security escort/motor assistance program for those who are feeling unsafe.

 26) How will Manor prepare me for the working environment?